universityofcalifornia/NeXt/README.md

 ## License

-The UC NeXt platform is open-source software licensed under the **BSD 3-clause license**.
+The UC NeXt platform is open-source software licensed under the Affero General Public License.
 The full text of the license may be found in the [LICENSE](https://github.com/universityofcalifornia/NeXt/blob/master/LICENSE.txt) file.

 ## Credits